On expansions for nonlinear systems, error estimates and convergence issues: Convergence results and issues

 \subsubsection{Counter-example for nilpotent vector fields}

-As already discussed in \cref{rk:cf-drawbacks}, the iterated Duhamel or Chen-Fliess expansion is not an intrinsic representation of the flow and involves quantities which are not Lie brackets of the dynamics.
-Therefore, this expansion is not expected to converge under a Lie-nilpotent assumption.
+As already discussed in \cref{rk:cf-drawbacks}, the Chen-Fliess expansion is not an intrinsic representation of the flow and involves quantities which are not Lie brackets of the dynamics.
+Therefore, this expansion is not expected to converge under a Lie-{nilpotency assumption}.
 The following counter-example (where the dynamic does not depend on time, thereby obviously generating a nilpotent Lie algebra of order 2) proves that this expansion indeed relies on quantities which are not Lie brackets.